 Frederick County Public Schools’ goal for this new middle school was to create a progressive campus for an expected enrollment of 900 students in the County’s under-served rural community.
 It set out to develop a prototype school that was not only student- and community-centric but that was a model of energy and water efficiency and incorporated the building’s sustainable infrastructure into the curriculum.
-The project was driven by an energy usage target of less than 30 kBtu/sf/yr.

 The site’s rural location posed a challenge for water generation and treatment, as it was not served by municipal utilities.
 2RW worked closely with the water treatment and management consultant to leverage an artesian well and an innovative on-site wastewater treatment system, enabling the school to source, treat, and relieve all water on-site and achieve Net Zero Water status.

 2RW designed the MEP/FP infrastructure for the school which includes learning and office spaces, cafeteria, kitchen, gym, locker rooms, auditorium, and library.
 The design maximizes natural and LED lighting, incorporates “green light” sensors that notify students of the best times to open windows for fresh air, and augments the curriculum with opportunities to view and study the geothermal system.